 On Saturday, 18 people braved the single digit weather to identify animal tracks in the fresh blanket of snow.
-Just before dawn, the weather was -6ºF with wind chill - but that didn't stop this group.
+Just before dawn, the weather was -6ºF with wind chill--but that didn't stop this group.
 The adventure began at the Round Top trailhead in Rome where we parked and circled up for a quick info session.
-Peter Kallin, ( 7 Lakes Alliance board member, previous executive director, and dedicated volunteer) gave a history of the conservation of the Dolley property and a quick intro to what we could expect.
+Peter Kallin (7 Lakes Alliance board member, previous executive director, and dedicated volunteer) gave a history of the conservation of the Dolley property and a quick introduction to what we could expect.

 We crossed the street to the hiking trail which doubles as a snowmobile trail maintained by the Rome Rough Riders snowmobile club.
 As we followed the trail, we stopped at tracks on the way.
 Evidence of deer, coyote and fox were identified shortly into the woods.
 As the group reached the open field where the homestead used to be, we found tracks of mice, bird, and even vole tunnels.

 Please consider joining us on our next adventure..
 A full moon snowshoe on Great Pond!
 February 9th at 5:30pm we will meet at the Great Pond boat launch.
 Don’t be late, the moon rises at 6:12pm.